ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d4 - f - CSS - Bootstrap Docs.md

 - Bootstrap versions

 ## Initial Setup

 <!--
 @Luis:
-- do this before we go through the documentation (so that we can do qyuck demos) -->
+- do this before we go through the documentation (so that we can do quick demos) -->

 - `mkdir bootstrap-demo`